Skip to main content

 The regulatory landscape governing corporate wellness programs is a dynamic and complex interplay of statutory law and agency interpretation.
 A deeper analysis reveals a system striving to reconcile the public health objectives of the Affordable Care Act (ACA), which promotes wellness initiatives, with the civil rights protections of the ADA and GINA.

 This reconciliation is not seamless.
 The EEOC’s rescission of its interpretive guidance in 2021 created a period of regulatory ambiguity, highlighting the persistent tension between these legal frameworks.
-Employers are left to navigate the requirements of the based on the statutes themselves, without the detailed roadmap previously provided by the EEOC’s regulations.
+Employers are left to navigate the requirements of the ADA and GINA based on the statutes themselves, without the detailed roadmap previously provided by the EEOC’s regulations.

 This situation underscores a critical legal distinction regarding the ADA’s “safe harbor” provision.
-This provision generally allows insurers to use for underwriting and classifying risks.
+This provision generally allows insurers to use health data for underwriting and classifying risks.
 However, the EEOC has definitively stated that this safe harbor does not apply to employer-sponsored wellness programs, even if they are part of a group health plan.

 This is a crucial point of clarification.
 It means that employers cannot use the wellness program as a means to make disability-related inquiries or conduct medical exams that would otherwise be prohibited by the ADA under the guise of insurance risk assessment.
 The wellness program must stand on its own as a voluntary, reasonably designed initiative to promote health, not as a tool for insurance administration.